This blog post was authored by Pinal Dave from SQLAuthority.

 Built-in SQL Solutions

-Experience for yourself how SQL DM can help you prevent future SQL Server issues by making the most of historical data by downloading a free, 14-day trial (a credit card is not required).
+Experience for yourself how SQL DM can help you navigate SQL Server CPU and memory usage woes by downloading a free, 14-day trial (a credit card is not required).

 About the Author